 As far as possible, all Company documentation is paper-free as part of our dedication to protection of the environment and prevention of the waste of natural resources.
-Our intranet system brings you this Handbook which, together with your contract of employment and other employment documentation, sets out the principles on which we rely and gives you the foundations of you work with us, helping to develop and improve the quality of our service.
+Our website brings you this Handbook which, together with your contract of employment and other employment documentation, sets out the principles on which we rely and gives you the foundations of you work with us, helping to develop and improve the quality of our service.
+To keep up to date with this information please review handbooks and contracts regularly by visiting the company website where links are located on the employee form you used to join the company.